devosmitachatterjee2018/DataCleaningTool/README.md

 ## Installation instructions ##

 ### Prerequisites ###
-DataCleaningTool has been developed and tested in MATLAB Version: R2018b.

-DataCleaningTool requires the following MATLAB toolboxes.
+DataCleaningTool has been developed and tested in MATLAB Version: R2018b and requires the following toolboxes.
 1. System Identification Toolbox

 2. Statistics and Machine Learning Toolbox